tpb1908/CWDoc/doc_gen.md

 ## Identification of the problem

-In July 2012, GitHub released an offical app for Android.
+In July 2012, GitHub released an official app for Android.

 # TODO Split frames from GIF